BlackBird User Terms & Conditions

 d) Users with Disabilities

-i) Children under the age of 18 and over 40lbs may utilize an approved restraint device provided the device properly fits in the aircraft that is leased.
+i) Children under the age of 18 and over 40lbs may utilize an approved restraint device provided the device properly fits in the aircraft.

 ii) Medical oxygen tanks are not allowed for transport.